 Summary of Research

-Magnetized Liner Inertial Fusion (MagLIF) is a magneto-inertial fusion (MIF) concept that uses pulsed magnetic field to implode a metallic liner (cylindrical tube) to compress premagnetized laser-preheated fusion fuel.
+Magnetized Liner Inertial Fusion (MagLIF) uses pulsed magnetic field to implode a metallic liner (cylindrical tube) to compress premagnetized, laser-preheated fusion fuel.
 To date, premagnetization has been provided by Helmholtz-like magnetic field coils positioned external to the liner.
-MagLIF experiments on Sandia's Z Machine utilizing these coils have successfully demonstrated thermonuclear conditions; however, eliminating the coils would have several benefits including improved x-ray diagnostic access and enhanced current coupling to the load.
+MagLIF experiments on Sandia's Z Machine utilizing these coils have successfully demonstrated thermonuclear conditions; however, eliminating the coils would improve x-ray diagnostic access and enhance current delivery to the target.
 Additionally, increasing the premagnetization strength above the maximum 30 Tesla that the coils can provide will help improve thermal insulation of the fuel.